leonverde1987/RestAssuredPractices/README.md

 1.- Build the project before execute it.

+2.- Verify are you using JAVA 24 version set up in PC and project configuration.

-2.- To execute in parallel ejecute the file testng_parallel.xml.
+3.- To execute in parallel execute the file testng_parallel.xml using TestNG run configuration.

-3.- To execute one by one ejecute the file testng_onebyone.xml.
+4.- To execute one by one execute the file testng.xml using TestNG run configuration.

+5.- Execute by command mvn clean test and it will be execute in parllel because configurate in the maven-surefire-plugin